-Munich Games is a tense thriller to coincide with the 50th anniversary of the infamous "Munich Massacre" that took place on September 5 1972 at the Olympics in Germany.
+Munich Games is a tense thriller series that coincides with the 50th anniversary of the infamous "Munich Massacre" which took place on September 5 1972 at the Olympics in Germany.

 The world watched in horror when Israeli athletes and coaches were taken hostage in their rooms in the Olympic village by a Palestinian terrorist group calling itself Black September.
-Then, 21 hours later, after an attempted rescue at a Munich airfield went disastrously wrong, 12 Israeli hostages were killed by their captors as they waited helplessly in helicopters on the runway.
+Then, 21 hours later, after an attempted rescue at a Munich airfield went disastrously wrong.
+The days ended with 11 Israeli hostages killed by their captors, nine of them as they waited helplessly in helicopters on the runway.

-So here's everything we know so far about Munich Games (also called Munich Match in some countries) coming to Sky Atlantic in 2022.
+So here's everything we know so far about Munich Games (also called Munich Match in some countries) coming to Sky Atlantic in the UK in autumn 2022.

 Munich Games release date